 PRTG Manual: Custom Notifications

-In addition to the various standard methods for notifications, you can also define your own notifications that can trigger desired actions.
-The possibilities of these notifications go far beyond just sending out messages, because you can perform almost any action you like whenever the notification is triggered.
+In addition to the various standard methods for notifications, you can define your own notifications that can trigger desired actions.
+The following documentation describes these custom notifications.
+You can also combine different notification methods in one notification.

 For more general information about notifications based on email, messaging, and others, see section Notifications.